trueos/trueos-docs/trueos-handbook/install.rst

 bottom of the screen.

-.. note:: The default keyboard layout can be changed now, during the post-installation :ref:`Language Screen`, or when :ref:`Logging In`.
+.. note:: The default keyboard layout can be changed now, during the post-installation :ref:`Language Screen`, when :ref:`Logging In`, or during an active session using the included :guilabel:`fcitx` utility.

 There is also an option to :guilabel:`Load config from USB`.
 If the configuration from a previous installation has been saved, it can be